• Travel Features

 February 9, 2024

-This is a 18-Thirtysomethings trip catering to travelers ages 18-39.
-But if you don’t fit in that age range, you can find trips for all ages on the G Adventures site.
-G Adventures is a sustainable, small group tour company that has been leading travelers for 35+ years.
-They have been pioneers in community tourism and their trips directly benefit the local communities they visit.
+This 14-day trip costs $1,120, and is a G Adventures’ 18-Thirtysomethings trip geared toward young, budget minded travelers.
+G Adventures is a sustainable, small-group tour company that has been leading travelers for 35+ years.
+They have been pioneers in community tourism, and their trips directly benefit the local communities they visit.
 They have a responsible travel effort called G For Good and partner with the nonprofit Planeterra, dedicated to ensuring communities touched by tourism benefit from it.
 They were rated one of CATALYST PLANET’s 8 Best Sustainable Travel Companies.

 Learn More